SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector.md

         1. Click *Apply Changes* at the top right.

-## Step 2: Create a GitHub Repository
+## Step 2: Create a GitHub repository

-1. At the top of Visual Studio, select GIT and then Create Repository
+1. At the top of Visual Studio, select *GIT* and then *Create Repository*.

 1. Create a new GitHub repository, choosing a name, your account, and yourself as the owner.